jecDSC/Analysis-of-Fatty-Recipes-and-User-Ratings/README.md

 Taking this mindset of some people into consideration, one might wonder **if the fat content of a recipe influences one's rating of the recipe.**

-To explore this question, I will use two datasets from [food.com](food.com), one of recipes and another of ratings of recipes across the website.
+To explore this question, we will use two datasets from [food.com](food.com), one of recipes and another of ratings of recipes across the website.
 Merging the two datasets results in 234429 rows of data ready for analysis.
 More on how the two datasets were merged will be explained later.

 Here are the columns of the merged dataset:
 - `'name'`: The name of the recipe.